 Who is Allah?

-It is understood that the prophets brought to the people one religion and preached one faith which Allah made the starting point for the reformation of mankind.
+It is understood that the prophets brought the people one religion and preached one faith which Allah made the starting point for the reformation of mankind.
 Allah has made these messages converge at a single point (a point where His message to mankind is perfected), and that is the very message of Muhammad, the son of Abdullah.

 - Al-Khaliq (the Creator)